VBannister/CGB-Technology/README.md

 Basic layout – Google Slide / Moqups.com
 Detailed mock-up - Photoshop or at least more detail using whatever software you wish.
 The Development
-####Task 2: Following on from your plans you are to create your proposed website.
+#### Task 2: Following on from your plans you are to create your proposed website.
 The website must have the following properties: (P5)
-..*
  _1) Meet the client's needs.
  2) Be interactive.
  3) Be responsive.